 The SARIS Specialist provides consultation to UW faculty and staff who are supporting a student affected by these issues.
 SARIS provides referrals to faculty and staff who are looking for support resources for themselves or colleagues.

-You can make an appointment with the SARIS Specialist by emailing firstname.lastname@example.org or calling 206.685.4357 during normal business hours.
+You can make an appointment with the SARIS Specialist by emailing firstname.lastname@example.org or calling 206.685.4357 during business hours.

 SARIS is committed to promoting respect, the understanding and appreciation of differences and the constructive expression of ideas.
 SARIS provides services to all students with respect to their identity, race, color, creed, religion, national origin, gender identity, sexual orientation, age, disability or socioeconomic status.